What Is Obsessive-Compulsive Disorder (OCD)?

 Imagine having unwanted, recurring thoughts that fill you with distress or feeling you must repeat specific behaviors over and over and over.
-For many people, this is their reality.
+For many people, that is their reality.
 They have obsessive-compulsive disorder, often referred to as OCD.

 It’s anything but a rare mental health problem.
 Studies suggest about 1 in 100 adults in the U.S. has OCD.
 It can affect children and teens, too.
 In fact, estimates show about 500,000 (1 in 200) American youngsters have OCD, according to the International OCD Foundation.